Applied operations research

 • Extracting and manipulating data to report outcomes.

-• Creating tools, interfaces and software as needed.
+• Creating automated tools, interfaces and software.

 • Monitoring outcomes and adjusting accordingly.